vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 - If a small portion of table is being affected, it results in row-level lock, but if the porion be big enough the lock will be table-level instead of a high number of row-level locks.
 #### Remarks
 - Given the above facts, a SELECT statement will block an UPDATE stement (unless the SELECT statement acquire its S lock as row-level and the UPDATE statement acquire its X lock as row-level and these rows don't overlap).
 - SELECT statements acquire S lock by default.
 To run a SELECT statement without S lock use either `NOLOCK` (same as `READUNCOMMITTED`) or `TRANSACTION ISOLATION LEVEL READ UNCOMMITTED`.
 A SELECT statement with NOLOCK results in *dirtyreading*, i.e. it doesn't care whether data is committed or not.
-While `NOBLOCK` is applied on one table, `TRANSACTION ISOLATION LEVEL READ UNCOMMITTED` gets applied to a transaction:
+While `NOLOCK` is applied on one table, `TRANSACTION ISOLATION LEVEL READ UNCOMMITTED` gets applied to a transaction:
 ````SQL
 SELECT * from myTbl WITH (NOLOCK)
 ````